-Principal Contacts:

-Refer to Exhibit B - Principal Contacts

-Personnel Policy:

-See Exhibit G - Supplemental Fire Department Resources.
-There are no Supplemental fire Department Resources mobilized under this agreement.

-Modification:

-Modifications within the scope of this Operating Plan shall be made by mutual consent of the Parties, through the issuance of a written modification signed and dated by all Parties prior to any changes being performed.
-Any Party shall have the right to terminate their participation under this Operating Plan by providing one year advance written notice to the other Parties.
+- 1. Principal Contacts and Incident Business Management Coordinators: See Pages 22-23. - 2.
+Personnel Policy: See Exhibit G Supplemental Fire Department Resources.
+There are no Supplemental fire Department Resources mobilized under this agreement. - 3.
+Modification: Modifications within the scope of this Operating Plan shall be made by mutual consent of the Parties, through the issuance of a written modification signed and dated by all Parties prior to any changes being performed.
+Any Party shall have the right to terminate their participation under this Operating Plan by providing 1-year advance written notice to the other Parties. - 4.
+Annual Review: This Operating Plan will be reviewed annually, by April 30th, and signatory agencies will sign any revised Oregon Statewide Operating Plan. - 5.
+Duration of Operating Plan: Upon signature by all parties, this Agreement takes effect on January 1, 2021, and it will expire December 31, 2023 unless modified or superseded.
+The current Oregon Statewide Master Agreement expires on December 31, 2023.

-Annual Review:

-The Oregon Statewide Operating Plan will be reviewed annually, and signatory agencies will sign revised Oregon Statewide Operating Plan.

-Duration of Operating Plan:

-This Operating Plan is executed as of the date of last signature and remains in effect through December 31, 2020.

-If the current Master Cooperative Agreement is superseded by a new Agreement, this Operating Plan may remain in effect to the extent that it does not conflict with provisions of the new Agreement, but only until such time that all activities and conditions can be incorporated into a new Operating Plan.
+If the current Master Coop Agreement is superseded by a new Agreement, this Operating Plan may remain in effect to the extent that is does not conflict with provisions of the new Agreement, but only until such time that all activities and conditions can be incorporated into a new operating plan.

-Previous Instruments Superseded:
+6. Previous Instruments Superseded: